rust-lang/book/src/ch05-00-structs.md

 instance it got as an argument.
 Our function signature for `area` now says exactly what we mean: calculate the area of a `Rectangle`, using its `length` and `width` fields.
-This conveys that the length and width are related to each other, and gives descriptive names to the values rather than using the index values of `0` and `1`.
+This conveys that the length and width are related to each other, and gives descriptive names to the values rather than using the tuple index values of `0` and `1`.
 This is a win for clarity.

 ### Adding Useful Functionality with Derived Traits

-It'd be nice to be able to print out an instance of our `Rectangle` while we're debugging our program and be able to see the values for all its fields.
+It'd be nice to be able to print out an instance of our `Rectangle` while we're debugging our program and see the values for all its fields.
 Let's try using the `println!` macro as we have been and see what happens:

 Filename: src/main.rs